Position: Organizing & Outreach Intern

-Conservation Colorado works to protect Colorado’s environment and quality of life by mobilizing people and electing conservation-minded policy makers.
+Conservation Colorado works to protect Colorado’s environment and quality of life by mobilizing people and electing conservation-minded policymakers.
 We work closely with policy leaders, citizen activists, businesses and other allies, and have built a reputation as one of the leading conservation advocacy organizations in the region.

 Conservation Colorado’s work to protect and advocate for the environment reflects the organization’s commitment to racial, social, and environmental justice.
 Engaging communities of color, among other key constituencies, for the environment is an organizational priority.
 Within the organization, we aim to create a workplace culture and policies and practices that demonstrate how we value equity and inclusion.

-- Attention to detail and highly organized
+- Meticulous and well organized

 Compensation and Benefits

-Special Job Requirements and Physical Demands
+Special Job Requirements

+Flexible work hours; some evening and weekend hours may occur.
 We are committed to building a more diverse and inclusive organization and conservation movement to fully represent and engage all Coloradans and to build as powerful a movement as we can.
-Recruiting staff and volunteers that better reflect Colorado is a priority, and we encourage applicants from all cultures, races, ethnicities, geographies, political affiliations, and all other identities represented in Colorado or protected by law.
+Recruiting staff and volunteers that better reflect Colorado is a priority and we encourage applicants from all cultures, race, ethnicity, geographies, political affiliation, and all other identities represented in Colorado or protected by law.

 How to Apply